 When is something no longer safe?

 Our recommendation: always make a small reference portion that you freeze at the time of preparation.
-Thaw that portion just before serving and compare it with the chilled version.
+Thaw that portion just before serving and compare it with the refrigerated version.
 This way, you immediately see if there has been any loss of quality.
 If you want to avoid this kind of hassle, a cocktail at home experience is the most carefree option.

-Immediately assured of fresh cocktails?
+Guaranteed fresh cocktails?
 Discover our solutions

 Can you freeze cocktails with fresh fruit?